MANTRA-Chain/mantrachain/x/guard/README.md

   await client.MantrachainGuardV1.tx.sendMsgUpdateRequiredPrivileges({
     value: {
       creator,
-      index: new Uint8Array([...]), // denom of the coin from the `CoinFactory` module represented in bytes
+      index: Buffer.from("testcoin"), // denom of the coin from the `CoinFactory` module represented in bytes
-      privileges: new Uint8Array([1, 0xff, 0xff, 0xff, 0xff, 0xff, 0xff, 0xff, 0xff]),
+      privileges: Buffer.from([1, 0xff, 0xff, 0xff, 0xff, 0xff, 0xff, 0xff, 0xff]),
-    }
+      kind: 'coin'
+    },
   })
 ```